What to Do After a Car Accident?

 Once you have surveyed the scene, check your passengers and the other vehicle for any signs of injury.
 If anyone needs immediate care, call 911.

-Exchange insurance information after an accident so you can file a claim and recover damages.
+Exchange insurance information after an accident so you can file an insurance claim and recover damages.
 Additionally, you must provide your information to the other driver, even if you were not at fault.
-Be sure to get all necessary information, as it may be difficult or impossible to obtain after the fact.
+Be sure to get all necessary information, as it may be difficult or impossible to obtain this information after the fact.

 At a minimum, record: